-Suggested content: Christianity
+Content: Christianity

 LESSON SUGGESTED ACTIVITIES Who was Jesus?
 To explain key beliefs about who Jesus was, including the concept of the Incarnation Pictures of Jesus: Place pictures of Jesus from different countries around the world and from different time periods.
 Ask students to share one thing with their partner that surprised or interested them about the pictures.
 Look at the artist impression of Jesus in the red and black style of Che Guevara.
 Compare this to a picture where Jesus is portrayed as being very 'meek and mild' e.g. with animals or children.
 Ask students to describe the two pictures and make inferences about Jesus's character.
 Card sort: Create a card sort with stories and quotations about Jesus.
 These could include the story of Jesus becoming angry in the temple where goods are being sold, the story of Jesus forgiving the adulterous woman, the quote to 'Love thy neighbour' and a brief description of how he is tried as a criminal.
 Ask students to colour-code the ideas according to whether they suggest Jesus was rebellious or peaceful.
 Literacy task: Give students different levels of scaffolding and ask them to explain who Jesus was.
 This could be done in the style of speech where they must choose a word to represent Jesus, such as 'rebel' or 'peacemaker,' and then explain their ideas using quotations and examples from the Gospels.
 What is the Trinity?
 To explain the meaning of the Trinity and different characteristics Christians believe God has Pictures and note-taking: Show students pictures of the three different forms of water and ask them what the link is between them.
 Explain to students that Christians believe there are three different forms of the one God.
 Textual analysis: Look at texts from the Bible that suggest the Trinity.
 Ask students to identify the three different forms of God in the text and to highlight any characteristics of each in 3 different colours.
 Comparisons: Ask students to create their own symbols to show the '3 in one' concept.
 Examples to help students could include water or something such as a Mars bar that has 3 different ingredients in it.
 Venn Diagram: Ask students to sort different key words with their definitions, such as omnipotent, omnibenevolent and agapeistic, onto a Venn Diagram with 3 circles, one for each of the different forms of God.
 What can we learn from the birth narratives?
-To explain the differences between the birth narratives Animated story-telling: Read excerpts of the birth narratives by Matthew and Luke.
-Give students a list of actions for different words in the stories, such as holding their noses for the shepherds to show that people at the time thought they were inferior or hands on their head for the word 'king' or 'David.'
-Read the stories with the actions to help students identify key differences between the narratives, such as that women and shepherds are mentioned more in Luke.
+To explain the differences between the birth narratives at the time the differences between the birth narratives.
 Card sort: Sort different features of the story into two columns to show which elements are found in each version.
-This can also be done with a chart where students tick the correct column for each element.
-Extended writing: Ask students to write about who the audience for each birth narrative may have been and why using examples from the text.
-For instance, it is likely that Matthew wrote more for the rich in society and for men, whereas Luke emphasises that Jesus will come to save the poor and oppressed.
+This can also done with a chart where students tick the correct column for each element.
+Extended writing: Ask students to write about who the audience for each birth narrative may have been and why using examples of the text.
+For instance, it is likely that Matthew wrote more for the rich in society and for men, whereas Luke emphasises Jesus will come to save the poor and oppressed.